-Course Category Professional Elective Course Code 20ME5T29

-Course Type Theory L-T-P-C 3-0-0-3

-Prerequisites NIL Internal Assessment 30

-Semester End Examination 70
+Course Category Professional Elective Course Code 20ME5T29 Course Type Theory L-T-P-C 3-0-0-3 Prerequisites NIL Internal Assessment Semester End Examination Total Marks 30 70 100

-Total Marks 100

-CC OURSE OBJECTIVES
+CC URSE OBJECTIVES

 To To make the students learn about

 1 Classical optimization techniques

 2 Numerical methods for optimization

 3 Genetic algorithm and Genetic programming

 4 Multi-Objective Genetic algorithm

 5 Optimization in design and manufacturing systems

-00 COURSE OUTCOMES
+CC URSE OUTCOMES

-CC · · · · · · · · · · · · · · · · · · ·

-on successful completion of the course, the student will be able to: Cognitive Level

-Up

-Up Co on successful completion of the course, the student will be able to: Analyze the Classical optimization techniques for single and multi-variable Level
+Up on successful completion of the course, the student will be able to: Cognitive Level

-Up Co on successful completion of the course, the student will be able to: Analyze the Classical optimization techniques for single and multi-variable problems with and with and without constraints.
-Level K4
+C Analyze the Classical optimization techniques for single and multi-variable problems with and with and without constraints.

+C problems with and without constraints.
+K4

+K4 K3

+C problems with and without constraints.

-Up Co Co on successful completion of the course, the student will be able to: O1 Analyze the Classical optimization techniques for single and multi-variable problems with and without constraints.
-O2 Apply numerical methods for optimization of manufacturing related problems Apply the Principles of genetic algorithm and genetic programming to Level K4 K3
+C problems with and with and without constraints.
+Apply numerical methods for optimization of manufacturing related problems Apply the Principles of genetic algorithm and genetic programming to К3